DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status/_apply-to-your-chosen-iqts-teacher-training-provider.md

 English teacher training providers deliver iQTS in partnership with placement schools around the world.
 All iQTS training providers have been approved by the UK government.

-Although applications for the 2022 to 2023 academic year have now closed, you can register your interest for 2023 to 2024 by contacting the training providers on this page.
+Although applications for the 2022/23 academic year have now closed, you can register your interest for 2023/24 by contacting the following training providers:

 * [Canterbury Christ Church University](https://www.canterbury.ac.uk/study-here/applying/apply-to-become-a-teacher)
 * [Sheffield Hallam University](https://www.shu.ac.uk/study-here/options/teach/different-routes-into-teaching)